 Agile software development requires clear requirements and well-defined processes.
 But not everything has to be so meticulous.
 For activities such as sprint planning and daily standup meetings, try using a digital whiteboard.
 Many agile teams use whiteboard software as a collaborative visual space to come together quickly on ideas and plans.

-Using colorful shapes and sticky notes, emoji votes, and voting tools makes for a more delightful agile planning experience — helping (if in a small way) to build relationships and break down barriers to free-flowing communication between product and engineering.
-(Plus, templates can give you a speed boost.
-Check out a few to try below.)
+Using colorful shapes and sticky notes, emoji votes, and voting tools makes for a more delightful agile planning experience — helping build relationships and break down barriers to free-flowing communication between product and engineering.
+AI-driven coding tools and templates like these can also give you a speed boost.

 9. Connect environments